The Marriage Equality Act

-The Marriage Equality Act (Act) took effect on July 24, 2011, and provides that all marriages, whether between same-sex couples or different-sex couples, will be treated equally under the laws of New York.
-The Act amends New York law to recognize all legally performed marriages between same-sex and different-sex couples, whether or not the marriage took place in New York.
+Since the Marriage Equality Act (the Act) took effect on July 24, 2011, all marriages, whether between same-sex couples or different-sex couples, are treated equally under the laws of New York.

-The Act applies to all taxes administered by the Tax Department.
-As a result, any references in the Tax Law or department documents to:
+For all taxes administered by the Tax Department, any references in the Tax Law or department documents to:

 • spouse or married individual includes a person in a marriage with a same-sex spouse